jannepikkarainen/whatsuphome/README.md

 # What's up, home?

 I monitor my home wtth Zabbix & Grafana and do some weird experiments with them.
 As these templates are just for fun at home and proof-of-concepts more than actual production quality, use these with care.

+If you like my project, you can support me at https://www.buymeacoffee.com/jannepikkah